“What is THAT?” He shrieked, pointing at the x-ray.

-Can we flip an awkward or stressful moment on its head and see it from a lighter perspective, and uncover some joy?
+Can we flip an awkward or stressful moment on its head, see it from a lighter perspective, and uncover some joy?

 Can we look on the light side of life?

 Because when we do, it’s possible to laugh when all we want to do is scream.
-And when we laugh, we add life to our years friends.
+And when we laugh, we find joy and add life to our years, friends.

 Let’s take a leaf out of my one of my favorite films The Life of Brian.
 We can not just look on the bright side of life, but on its lighter side too.